phreakwiz/SNES-AddOn-PCBs/RGB Bypass/3Chip_SNES_README.txt

 -----------------------------------------------------------------------------------

-### Jumper J1 - Low Pass Filter of the THS7374 ###
+### Jumper J1 - Low Pass Filter of the THS7373 / THS7374 ###

+Both ICs are supported.
+The THS7373 has one SD-video low pass filter (used for /CSYNC) and three HD-video filters (used for R, G and B).
+The THS7374 has four SD-video filters.
+At the THS7373 the HD-video LPFs can be bypassed and at the THS7374 all four SD-video filters can be bypassed (using J1).

-The Jumper 1 is for bypassing the internal filter of the THS7374.
+The Jumper 1 is for bypassing the internal low pass filters.
-- leave J1 open: internal filter of EACH channel is NOT bypassed
+- leave J1 open: internal filters are NOT bypassed
-- close J1: internal filter of EACH channel is bypassed
+- close J1: internal filters are bypassed (not effective for the SD-video channel of the THS7373)

-It is not possible to set the four channel low pass filters independently!
+It is not possible to set the three HD-video (THS7373) or four SD-video (THS7374) low pass filters independently!

+Note: This jumper has no effect if you use a THS7316 or THS7314!

 -----------------------------------------------------------------------------------